-Bartlesville Radio » News » Accident on Highway 123, Traffic Being Diverted
+Bartlesville Radio » News » Alleged DUI Accident Occurs on Highway 123

 Local News

-Accident on Highway 123, Traffic Being Diverted
+Alleged DUI Accident Occurs on Highway 123

-Officials are currently working a wreck involving two vehicles on Highway 123 between Bartlesville and Dewey.
+A wreck involving two vehicles on Highway 123 near Minnesota Road between Bartlesville and Dewey occurred around 6:15 on Thursday evening.

+According to Washington County Sheriff Scott Owen, the vehicles were headed northbound when one of the vehicles was rear-ended by the other.
+He said one driver was arrested by the Oklahoma Highway Patrol on suspicion of driving under the influence.
+Reports state that a breathalyzer showed results that were over twice the legal limit.

-According to Cody Meade, the Assistant Fire Chief with Dewey Fire, they are letting traffic from the north come through.
-Traffic from the south is being diverted to Minnesota Road and Highway 75.
-Washington County Sheriff's Office Deputy Jorgensen, Bartlesville Ambulance Service, and the Oklahoma Highway Patrol are assisting with the accident.
+Cody Meade, the Assistant Fire Chief with Dewey Fire, said they let traffic from the north come through.
+He said traffic from the south was diverted to Minnesota Road and Highway 75.

+Traffic was redirected for approximately 50 minutes.
+Washington County Sheriff's Deputy Jorgensen, Bartlesville Ambulance Service, and the Oklahoma Highway Patrol assisted with the accident.

 No one was seriously injured in the accident.
+Sheriff Owen said all involved declined medical attention.

-We will have more information when it becomes available.
+We will have more information when it becomes available from the Oklahoma Highway Patrol.

 « Back to News